cgross/generator-cg-angular/README.md

 The build process uses [grunt-dom-munger](https://github.com/cgross/grunt-dom-munger) to pull script references from the `index.html`.
 This means that **your index.html is the single source of truth about what makes up your app**.
 Adding a new library, new controller, new directive, etc does not require that you update the build file.
 Also the order of the scripts in your `index.html` will be maintained when they're concatenated.

-Importantly, `grunt-dom-munger` uses CSS selectors to manage the parsing of the script tags.
-It is very easy to exclude certain scripts from the build.
-For example, the project includes a references to the `livereload.js` from the `grunt-contrib-watch` task.
-But this file should not be included in a production build.
-Thus the `grunt-dom-munger` task is configured with a selector like `script[data-build!="exclude"]` and the script tag for `livereload.js` includes an attribute like `data-build="exclude"`.
-You can use this flexibility in your project to include/exclude scripts in your production builds.
+Importantly, grunt-dom-munger uses CSS attribute selectors to manage the parsing of the script and link tags.
+Its very easy to exclude certain scripts or stylesheets from the concatenated files.
+This is often the case if you're using a CDN.
+This can also be used to prevent certain development scripts from being included in the final build.

+* To prevent a script or stylesheet from being included in concatenation, put a `data-concat="false"` attribute on the link or script tag.
+This is currently applied for the `livereload.js` and `less.js` script tags.

+* To prevent a script or link tag from being removed from the finalized `index.html`, use a `data-remove="false"` attribute.

 Release History
 -------------
-* 4/??/2014 - v3.1.0 - New subgenerators for modules and modals.
+* 5/1/2014 - v3.1.0 - New subgenerators for modules and modals.
 Replaced grunt-contrib-jasmine with grunt-karma.
 Karma allows us to test against actual browsers other than PhantomJS.
 * 3/10/2014 - v3.0.2 - Fix for directive files not being named correctly.
 Fix for htmlmin from affecting some Bootstrap styles.
 * 3/03/2014 - v3.0.0 - All subgenerators now ask the user for a directory enabling any user-defined project structure.
 Gruntfile has been altered to allow scripts, partials, and LESS files to be located anywhere in the project directory structure.
 An option to use `angular-ui-router` is now available when initializing a new project. `js/setup.js` and `css/app.less` moved to `app.js` and `app.less`.  `grunt server` is now `grunt serve`.
 Inside `index.html` all user script tags are grouped together instead of split out into groups for services/filters/etc.  New ability to customize the subgenerators.
 * 2/10/2014 - v2.1.1 - Fix for the directive spec file named with a .less extension.